Ratel IFV: Foreign service

 Ratels of the Rapid Intervention Battalion deployed in Far Northern Cameroon in January 2019.

 Small quantities of second-hand Ratels have been delivered by the SANDF to a number of other African states, including Ghana, which received 15 Ratel-20s and 24 Ratel-90s in 2004, and Rwanda, which received 15 Ratel-90s and 20 Ratel-60s in 2007.
 Senegal ordered 26 Ratel-20s in 2008 and had received them by 2010.
 Zambia also received 20 refurbished ex-SANDF Ratel-20s in 2012.
 Djibouti purchased 12 Ratel-90s in 2004 from an unknown source.
-Cameroon's Rapid Intervention Battalion acquired 12 Ratel-20s between 2015 and 2016 for demining operations in areas affected by the Boko Haram insurgency.
+Cameroon's Rapid Intervention Brigade acquired 12 Ratel-20s between 2015 and 2016 for demining operations in areas affected by the Boko Haram insurgency.

 In 2007, the SANDF committed to donate up to 18 Ratel-90s to the Central African Republic (CAR) under the auspices of Operation Vimbezela.
 This effort collapsed due to a variety of unforeseen problems: the SANDF was only willing to supply previously decommissioned Ratel-90s and insisted that the donation was contingent on the Central African government making its own arrangements to have them shipped to Bangui.
 The latter possessed insufficient funds to restore all the Ratel-90s to serviceable condition or cover the shipping cost.
 Only 2 were delivered while the remainder were reclaimed by the South African contractor responsible for their refurbishment, citing unpaid shipping fees.
 Both Ratels arrived without adequate parts, maintenance equipment, or ammunition; nevertheless, they were utilised for training purposes by the SANDF mission in the CAR.
 At least three local crews were trained between 2010 and 2013, after which the vehicles were formally adopted by the Central African Army.
 The Ratel-90s were deployed without success against Séléka militants during the country's 2012–2014 civil war.
 Their inexperienced crews failed to use them effectively in an offensive role, and ammunition shortages became so acute that President François Bozizé made personal appeals to South African officials for additional stocks of 90 mm shells.
 After the end of the civil war, it was not clear whether the army retained the Ratel-90s or if either was operational.
 An arms control panel appointed by the UN Security Council reported that they were still in the CAR in July 2014.

 The SANDF has also donated Ratels to multinational peacekeeping forces, namely the United Nations Organization Stabilization Mission in the Democratic Republic of the Congo (MONUSCO).